csiejimmyliu/core-program/2024/week1_cryptographic_basics.md

 3. Why are Merkle trees useful for efficient and secure verification of large data structures?
 :::

+**Ans:**
+1. Merkle tree is a binary tree, each node of the Merkle tree is a hash value, and the father node is the hash value of two children.
+2. We use Merkle tree to verify transitions, also using Merkle proof as ZKP.
+3. We verify a proof by checking the path to the root, which only needs O(logn) complexity.

 ### Digital Signatures (Schnorr)

 Digital signatures ensure the integrity and authenticity of digital messages or documents.
 By providing a means to verify the origin and confirm that the content has not been altered, digital signatures play a pivotal role in maintaining trust in digital communications.